 Companies in this industry publish fiction and nonfiction trade books, as well as educational and professional titles, in print and digital formats.
-Major companies include US-based McGraw-Hill Education, Scholastic, and Thomson Reuters, as well as Penguin Random House (based in the US, but owned by German media firm Bertelsmann), Pearson (the UK), Reed Elsevier (the UK and the Netherlands), and Wolters Kluwer (the Netherlands).
+Major companies include US-based McGraw-Hill Education, Thomson Reuters, and Wiley, as well as Penguin Random House (based in the US, but owned by German media firm Bertelsmann), Pearson (the UK), Reed Elsevier (the UK and the Netherlands), and Wolters Kluwer (the Netherlands).

 Textbooks and professional and technical books each account for about 30% of US industry revenue; adult trade books (general fiction and nonfiction titles) account for about 25%.
 Other categories include children's books (7%), and reference books (3%).Buy Now